 Questions were raised about the possibility of the horses being a disruptive element in their environment and contributing to unique plants becoming extinct.
 Others have asked what the presence of the Wild Horses means for the management plan of the national park, if they can be treated like game to be simply abandoned in years of drought, or if there should there be some intervention.
 And, if so, what form it should it take.

 Biologist, Telané Greyling, has dealt with these and other issues in her Doctoral thesis on the Wild Horses and has spent two decades studying the horses and their environment.
-Her work has been supported by the Ministry of Environment and Tourism, Klein Aus Vista Lodge and the Gondwana Collection, Namibia.
+Her work has been supported by the Klein Aus Vista Lodge and the Gondwana Collection, Namibia with permission from the Ministry of Environment and Tourism.

-The results of Dr Greyling’s extensive research revealed no indication that the horses have displaced or impacted the indigenous flora or fauna in any way.
-She concluded that the same species and the same numbers found in nearby areas of comparison also occur in the area where the horses live.
+The results of Dr Greyling’s extensive research revealed no indication that the horses have displaced or impacted the indigenous flora or fauna in a negative way.

 Continued below...The Hyena Saga